 It’s important to visit with your neurologist if you experience frequent migraines in order to rule out underlying issues.
 There are many treatment options available that can help limit your migraines, including a combination of medications, lifestyle changes, and complementary therapies.

-If you are diagnosed with migraine, learning your personal triggers and avoiding them is an excellent way to prevent them, including:
+If you are diagnosed with a migraine, learning your personal triggers and avoiding them is an excellent way to prevent them, including:

 - Stay on a regular sleep schedule